COGS108/Overview/COGS108-Syllabus.md

 - **A specific section-related question**: send a direct message on Piazza to your TA/IA
 - **Something super cool to share related to class**: feel free to email Prof Ellis or come to office hours.
 Be sure to include COG S108 in the email subject line and your full name in your message.
 - **Something you want to talk about in-depth**: meet in person during office hours or schedule a time to meet by email.
 Be sure to include COGS 108 in the email subject line.
-- **Some feedback about the course you want to share anonymously**: If you’ve been offended by an example in class, really liked or disliked a lesson, or wish there were something covered in class that wasn’t but would rather not share this publicly, etc., please fill out the anonymous [Google Form](https://forms.gle/rcMnXxo3VzoVwbRcA)*
+- **Some feedback about the course you want to share anonymously**: If you’ve been offended by an example in class, really liked or disliked a lesson, or wish there were something covered in class that wasn’t but would rather not share this publicly, etc., please fill out the anonymous [Google Form](https://forms.gle/GFaUFUZYLnpQzEAW6)

-\*This form can be taken down at any time if it’s not being used for its intended purpose; however, you all will be notified should that happen.

-### What should you call me?

-Most students call me Professor or Professor Fleischer or Dr. Fleischer.
-I'm also perfectly happy if you call me Jason, but not all professors are OK with that kind of informality.
-I would prefer you *not* address me as Mr. Fleischer; if you're going to use an honorific please use the one that people expect in the situation.

-### What I should call you

-I should call you by your preferred name, with the correct pronunciation and any honorific or pronouns you choose.
-Please correct me (either in the chat, out loud on zoom, or via email/Piazza after the fact...however you're most comfortable) if I ever make a mistake.

-### Letters of recommendation

-TL;DR  If you're in this class and want a letter you can ask, but (a) the letter will not help you get into a top program, and (b) I will only write a double handful of those per quarter (so ask me early!).
-If you want good letters I advise you to work with multiple professors in programs outside of the class.

-If you are bound for graduate school you will probably need support and letters from professors or someone else who has done graduate training.
-Many students ask professors they have taken a class from (including me), but I want you to know this is a bad idea.
-You really want to get a letter from someone you have worked with more closely, who knows your talents and personality from experience working together with you over a long time.
-You are one of hundreds of students I will have this quarter.
-TBH with relatively few exceptions I will not know you well.
-To get a solid letter from a prof, you want to be a research assistant, independent study, honors thesis advisee, or instructional assistant.
-If you are interested in grad school you need to have done the work before the beginning of senior year; letters are needed in Nov/Dec of your senior year for the following Fall admission.

-If you are just one of the hundreds of students in a class, almost every prof (including me) will write a letter that is roughly "I know STUDENT from CLASS where they got an A and often came to office hours and asked questions".
-That's the kind of letter which meets the bare minimum, and it may help you gain admission to some schools.
-But a top level grad program expects you to have done the things that will yield 3 much more detailed letters.
-So if you're an IA/RA/advisee, profs (including me) will write letters that go much much harder and into great detail about your qualities.
-And that's what you want.
-Also I want you to know that a detailed letter from someone not a professor (e.g., your manager when you did an internship related to your chosen field, the head of a volunteer organization you work with, a grad student you worked for on a research project, etc.) is probably better for your chances than a minimum letter from a professor.

-.
-But if the only interaction we have had is that you are one of >500 students in my classes this quarter

-graduate student